Bournemouth Winter Gardens

-Bournemouth Winter Gardens was a theatre located in Bournemouth, England.
+Bournemouth Winter Gardens was a theatre located in Bournemouth, Dorset, England.
 It was first constructed in 1875 as an exhibition centre, but reopened in 1893 as a popular classical music venue.
 It was demolished and replaced just prior to World War II and became a popular rock music venue in the 1960s.
-The Gardens has been closed since 2002 and the site is currently awaiting redevelopment.
+The building was closed in 2002 and demolished in 2006.
+The site is currently awaiting redevelopment.